Skip to main content

 Get answers about the online graphic design degree

-While we've developed a reputation as a leader of online education, we also offer campus and blended learning experiences.
-All of SNHU's programs are regionally accredited, and some, such as our nursing and accounting programs, have additional industry-specific accreditation.
-That means, when you finish a program with us, you'll get a respected degree from a university you can trust.
+Similar to on-campus programs, SNHU's online graphic design degree program provides real-world experiences with classes taught by faculty members with industry experience.
+Additionally, all of SNHU's programs are regionally accredited, and some have additional industry-specific accreditation.
+That means when you finish a program with us, you'll get a respected degree from a university you can trust.

 "I found the online program to be remarkable," he said.
 "There are a ton of resources in the SNHU virtual world – tutors, workshops, library.
 The [online writing center] will read your papers and guide you to understand what you're working on."

-Graphic designers play a major role in any creative team.
+Graphic designers play a major role on any creative team.
 Here are a few key skills you'll need to succeed in the field:

 • Creativity.
 An appreciation for art and creativity is probably what brought you here in the first place – and it's a highly valuable skill in the field.
 By using your knowledge of color, composition and typography, you'll find new ways to push designs in unexpected directions.
-As a contractor, you may help a small business redesign its company website.
-In an ad agency setting, you may spearhead an interactive out-of-home (OOH) experience.
-As long as you know how to apply the skills in your personal toolkit, you'll have the power to influence and innovate through your work.
+As long as you know how to apply the skills in your toolkit, you'll have the power to influence and innovate through your work.

 • Collaboration.
 The ability to work with a team is another crucial skill, as you'll need to collaborate closely with writers, web developers and videographers to make your vision come to life.
 In addition, clients, stakeholders and creative directors will provide feedback to help fine-tune your work.
 This means finding a happy middle ground between owning your ideas and redirecting creative executions as needed.
 It's a delicate balancing act, but when done right, it can help you create some of your best designs.

-• Communication skills.
+• Communication.
 Similar to collaboration, designers need to be able to communicate clearly with clients and stakeholders and be able to explain their work.
 Designers need to be able to articulate their design choices while ensuring they're understanding the needs of the clients.

 • Tech-savvy.
 Marketers are always looking for new cutting-edge ways to appeal to consumers.
 To keep up, you'll need to have a solid understanding of today's technologies.
 This means knowing how to use the latest design software tools and keeping an eye on current trends in marketing, UX, web design and more.